STULZ USA Blog

 Precision Cooling

 Precision cooling systems, on the other hand, are specifically engineered for facilities that require year-round, constant cooling, precise humidity control, and a higher cooling capacity per square foot.
-This type of mission critical environment would be found in data centers, computer rooms, and telecom spaces.
+This type of mission critical environment is found in data centers, computer rooms, and telecom spaces.
 These sensitive environments require reliable operation no matter the time of day and no matter the season.
 Precision cooling systems are designed for 24-hour-a-day, 365-day operation to offset the higher density heat loads that are produced by IT equipment.

 Meeting Data Center Demands

 Challenged by such precise needs, engineers have been pushed to research and develop reliable, energy-efficient cooling systems.
-And, over the years, there have been many changes in requirements and capabilities, such as an increase in the density of new IT equipment and the resulting higher heat loads.
+Over the years, there have been many changes in requirements and capabilities, such as an increase in the density of new IT equipment and the resulting higher heat loads.
 This significantly changes the demands faced by the cooling system.
 To better understand these demands, it is important to note that there are two types of cooling: latent and sensible.

 Latent Cooling vs Sensible Cooling